12: Spirit Necklace.

-Sure enough, a short time later, in the early morning light, it didn’t take long to find what sort of animal had moved the chair on the Chitenge floor.
+Sure enough, in the early morning light, it didn’t take long to find what sort of animal had moved the chair on the Chitenge floor.

 Footprints circled my tent, twice.
 From there they headed the few yards towards the Chitenge.
 From the continuity of the prints I could see they hadn’t stepped up onto the concrete.
 The emphatic dig of the toe and heel marks showed they stood for a while looking back at my tent.